Enabling New Ways to Experience Grand Teton

 Two of our most innovative projects—an educational website and an interactive mobile app—successfully couple nature and technology.
 These tools make it possible to visit Grand Teton from near or far and ensure national parks like Grand Teton remain relevant and interesting to younger generations.

-Whether you’re planning a trip to Grand Teton National Park or have recently visited, explore the park virtually with the Foundation’s website Discover Grand Teton.
-This user-friendly interface introduces the park’s overall interpretive messages through web-based technology, including:
+Whether you’re planning a trip to Grand Teton National Park or have recently visited, Discover Grand Teton is a great way to explore the park virtually.
+This user-friendly interface introduces the park’s best features and activities through web-based technology, including:

-- Comprehensive educational information, including ecosystem details of the park’s wild communities, geology, park history, and Junior Ranger programs for kids.
+- Comprehensive guides and information — ecosystem details of the park’s wild communities, geology, park history, and Junior Ranger programs for kids.

 - Trip planning information such as up-to-the-minute weather details, maps, web cams, and an online bookstore.

-- Live, as well as major historic, seismic activity records in and around Grand Teton and Yellowstone national parks.
+- Live and historic seismic activity records in and around Grand Teton and Yellowstone national parks.

 - Family-friendly games and virtual field trips you can take from your own home.